jmccreight/wrf_hydro_tests/README.md

    confidence.
 When development does change the answers, this development should be isolated as possible (in terms of changes to the code) and the effects should be well-documented, or "benchmarked".
-The testing framework places an emphasis benchmarking answer-changing development on upstream repository.
+The testing framework places an emphasis on benchmarking answer-changing development on upstream repository.
 1. Probably more reasons....